Thermal Endurance of Suspended Thin-Film Lithium Niobate up to 800 {\deg}C: Analysis from 550 C to 800 C

 After the 800 $^\circ$C anneal, the example resonator no longer functions.
-Although in Fig. 14 a small resonance can be seen around mode 1's frequency, the much lower capacitance indicates broken anchors because only part of the signal gets capacitively fed into the resonator via the cracked point; furthermore, modes 2 and 3 are no longer visible and the admittance drops significantly compared to previous annealing rounds.
-Out of 60 measured resonators, 33 (55\%) became inoperable after the 700 $^\circ$C anneal (Table XII).
+Although in Fig. 14 a small resonance can be seen around mode 1's frequency, the much lower capacitance indicates broken anchors because only part of the signal gets capacitively fed into the resonator via the cracked point; furthermore, modes 2 and 3 are no longer visible, and the admittance drops significantly compared to previous annealing rounds.
+Out of 60 measured resonators, 33 (55\%) became inoperable after the 700 $^\circ$C anneal (Table XIV).
 This suggests the Si cracking, which also occurs after the 700 $^\circ$C anneal, is a major failure point of the devices.
 Prior to the 700 $^\circ$C anneal, the only devices that fail are anchored devices.
 Additionally, 20 resonators had anchors, while 40 resonators had no anchors.
-Although some resonators are able to operate after a 750 $^\circ$C anneal, it is not near LN's Curie temperature of 1200 $^\circ$C. Improvements can be made in the anchor design for better stability, in the metal design to delay the metal failure, and different materials can be considered to better match the CTE of LN.
+Although some resonators are able to operate after a 750 $^\circ$C anneal, it is not near LN's Curie temperature of 1200 $^\circ$C. The device performance gradually degrades at higher temperatures due to a combination of electrode and piezoelectric layer degradation, and also structural damage due to thermal mismatch.
+Improvements can be made to the anchor design for enhanced stability, the metal design to delay metal failure, and different materials can be considered to better match the CTE of LN.
+Future studies can focus on identifying stack and device configurations for better thermal endurance.
+Future broader works on higher temperature systems, e.g., via developing higher temperature piezoelectric and electrode materials, would be of research interest, as well as advanced characterization and modeling methods.
 Nevertheless, functionality after a 750 $^\circ$C anneal demonstrates the suspended thin-film LN platform's viability for high-temperature applications.